Log in to your summer reading account here (or click the picture above).

-If you participate in the governor’s summer reading challenge, a summer reading program at your summer camp, your favorite bookstore, restaurant, church, or other business or organization, those books also count for us.
-You still have to sign up with us at the library to receive your free book, and you have to show us how many books you read, whether you use our reading log or theirs, to get credit for your books and get your game piece on the wall.
-You still must use our reading log to keep track of optional challenges to get your extra prize, even if you keep track of your books with some other method.
+If you participate in the governor’s summer reading challenge, a summer reading program at your summer camp, your favorite bookstore, restaurant, church, or other business or organization, that time read also count for us.
+You still have to sign up with us at the library to receive your free book, and you have to show us how many minutes you read, whether you use our reading log or theirs, to get credit for your books and get your game piece on the wall.
+You still must use our reading log to keep track of optional challenges to get your extra prize, even if you keep track of your minutes with some other method.

-This looks a little different than last year’s online game.
+This looks different than last year’s online game.
 Why?
 What does this mean for me?

 The Connecticut State Library’s contract with our previous vendor Wandoo Reader expired and they elected to go with Read Squared this year instead.
 Read Squared offers many additional features, like mini-games that can be unlocked as you progress, and is still very fun and easy to use.
 What this means is that you will need to create a new username and password when you sign up for Read Squared and you won’t have access to your Wandoo Reader information from previous years.
 If you have any questions about the summer reading game or made a mistake entering information into your online Read Squared account, just call the library children’s department at (203) 453-8282 or come in and we’ll fix it for you.